-It is not a legal requirement, but many brides choose to change their surname to that of their husband's, or combine/hyphenate both surnames - it's simply a matter of choice.
+It is not a legal requirement, but many brides choose to change their surname to that of their partner's, or combine/hyphenate both surnames - it's simply a matter of choice.

-A Certificate of Marriage is usually sufficient evidence to have personal documentation (such as your driver's license and passport) changed to your husband’s surname.
+A Certificate of Marriage is usually sufficient evidence to have personal documentation (such as your driver's license and passport) changed to your partner’s surname.

 Your celebrant will register your marriage, then you can apply to the Tasmanian Registry of Births, Deaths & Marriages for the official copy.